Music of South Africa: Marabi

-The discovery of gold, diamonds and other minerals in South Africa during the late 1800s and early 1990s lead to a rapid urbanization where natives would leave their villages and move to the city/town so that they could work in the mines to earn a living.
-However due to the Natives Land Act, 1913, black people were not allowed to own property even in the city, leading to slums (at that time, townships did not exist yet as they were created during Apartheid which began in 1948) where they could live.
+The discovery of gold, diamonds and other minerals in South Africa during the late 1800s and early 1900s lead to a rapid urbanisation where Black people would leave their villages and move to the city/town so that they could work in the mines to earn a living.
+However, due to the Natives Land Act, 1913, black people were not allowed to own property even in the city, leading to slums (at that time, townships did not exist yet as they were created during Apartheid which began in 1948) where they could live.

+Shebeens arose in the black community, because alcohol was sold and consumed secretly as black South Africans were forbidden from selling alcohol or entering licensed premises starting in 1927.
+Women resorted to using their traditional beer brewing skills that they learnt in the rural areas to make and sell traditional beer (locally known as 'Umqombothi') to the new black urban class in these shebeens; hence they became known as "Shebeen Queens".

-In these slums, shebeens were established even though they were illegal.
-These shebeens would provide a nightlife for people living in these slums including mineworkers.
+Eventually, these shebeens would provide a nightlife for people living in the slums including mineworkers as it was the only place where people were allowed to express themselves freely.
 At that time, jazz was the most popular style of music in the urban areas of South Africa, especially in these shebeens.
-So, jazz got fused with African traditional music creating a new style of music called "Marabi".
-By the end of the 1920s, Marabi music had become wildly popular in the shebeens, but it had also gained a sordid reputation.
-Drug dealers, criminals, and prostitution are frequently associated with marabi music and marabi, already looked down upon by White South Africans, was now shunned by the educated Black classes of South Africans as well.
+So, jazz got fused with African traditional music, creating a new style of music called "Marabi" a musical style and dance genre.
+By the end of the 1920s, marabi music had become wildly popular in the shebeens.
+Sophiatown, a vibrant multiracial suburb, was where this genre was pioneered.

+Unfortunately, it had also gained a sordid reputation.
+Drug dealers, criminals, and prostitution were frequently associated with marabi music and marabi dance, already looked down upon by White South Africans, it was further shunned by the educated Black classes of South Africans as well.

 Despite this, it continued to thrive in the townships around Johannesburg and other major cities.

-It created many stars such as Miriam Makeba, Dolly Rathebe, Hugh Masekela and Abdullah Ibrahim that became very influential in the South African music scene.
+By the 1940s and the 1950s, Marabi was at its peak of popularity in South Africa, having created many stars such as Miriam Makeba, Dolly Rathebe, Hugh Masekela and Abdullah Ibrahim that became very influential in the South African music scene.

 Gospel

 Christianity in South Africa was first introduced during the 1600s when Christian missionaries began arriving from the Netherlands.
 Missionaries from the United Kingdom, France, Germany, Scandinavia and the United States arrived from the early 1800s.
 Churches and missionary schools were built throughout the country.
-Native South Africans who were converted into Christianity were taught hymns that were sung in Europe and the USA.
+Native South Africans who were converted into Christianity were taught hymns that were sung in Europe and the US.
 Newly converted Christians would eventually compose new hymns in their own African languages.
 An example would be Enoch Sontonga, who composed Nkosi Sikelel' iAfrika.

 In the early twentieth century, Zionist Christian churches spread across South Africa.
 They incorporated African musical elements into their gospel songs.
-Modern gospel artists include Rebecca Malope and Lundi Tyamara.
+South African gospel started to be popular in the 1990s with artists such as Rebecca Malope and Lundi Tyamara.
+Gqom gospel emerged in the 21st century.